RobynLlama/Ostranauts.Autoloader/README.md

 ## License

-This project is licensed under the GNU Public License Version 3, see [License](LICENSE) for more information
+This project is licensed under the GNU Public License Version 3, see [License](https://github.com/RobynLlama/Ostranauts.Autoloader/blob/main/LICENSE) for more information

 ---

 ## Contact

-For questions or support, please join the Blue Bottle Games discord and contact the mod author, Robyn, or open an issue in this repository
+For questions or support, please join the Blue Bottle Games discord and contact the mod author, Robyn, or open an issue in the [github repository](https://github.com/RobynLlama/Ostranauts.Autoloader/issues/new)

 ---